 Graduate Student Professional Federation (GPSF): Advocacy organization for graduate students.
 GPSF representatives operate the Graduate Student Honor court, advocate for the interests of graduate students on campus committees, fund graduate student groups, and host events for graduate students.

-UNC Counseling & Psychological Services (CAPS): BBSP students are also eligible to receive counseling and medication management from UNC’s Counseling & Psychological Services.
-To be seen for the first time at CAPS you do not need an appointment.
-Walk in hours for initial assessments are Monday – Thursday 9-12, 1-4 or Fridays 9:30-12, 1- 4.
+UNC Counseling & Psychological Services (CAPS): In addition to Amanda Hall as our BBSP-specific CAPS counselor, students can also go directly to CAPS to be seen for urgent needs without an appointment for counseling or medication management.
 CAPS is located on the 3rd floor of the Student Health Clinic.
 If you do not know where CAPS is located or are uncomfortable walking over there on your own, Dave McDonald and others in the OGE are available to walk with you.
 In addition, CAPS has a phone line that is available 24/7 for immediate needs, and you can find out how to contact them on their website.

 Other resources outside of UNC-CH